jonreid/OCMockito/README.md

 -------------------------------------

-The Examples folder shows projects using OCMockito either through CocoaPods or through the prebuilt frameworks, for iOS and Mac OS X development.
+The Examples folder shows projects using OCMockito either through CocoaPods or through the prebuilt frameworks, for iOS and macOS development.

 ### CocoaPods